 PowerPoint and Training

-In the last couple of years Patti has branched into creating content for PowerPoint presentations and other products ancillary to textbooks and digital learning products.
-She gleans essential information from the text and presents it as bullet points with supporting graphics, some derived from the textbook.
-In addition, she creates chapter summaries and interactive quizzes.
+In the last couple of years I’ve branched into creating content for PowerPoint presentations and other products ancillary to textbooks and digital learning products.
+I glean essential information from the text and present it as bullet points with supporting graphics, some derived from the textbook.
+In addition, I create chapter summaries and interactive quizzes.

-When she is not managing art projects or drawing maps, Patti is a creative writer.
+When I’m not managing art projects or drawing maps, I’m a creative writer.

-Patti and her husband Gauss have viewed several total solar eclipses together, and she has written articles on the topic.
+My husband Gauss and I have viewed several total solar eclipses together, and I’ve written articles on the topic.
 The Minneapolis StarTribune published one article in December, 2016 Chasing the Sky in anticipation of the August, 2017 event, and an update after the eclipse occurred, Chasing the total eclipse: Sometimes the cosmic transcends the personal

-Patti and her husband Gauss have taped two podcasts for TheVoyageReport before and after the August 2017 total solar eclipse that crossed the United States.
+Gauss and I have taped two podcasts for TheVoyageReport before and after the August 2017 total solar eclipse that crossed the United States.

-Patti has had two written pieces published that advocate for progressive health care reform.
+I’ve published pieces advocating for progressive health care reform.

 This piece aired on KQED, San Francisco Public Radio’s Perspectives Series

-A book tentatively entitled Accidental Historian recounts her experiences living in China beginning in 1981, when that country was still collectivized.
-The book follows some of Isaacs’ students as they made the transition to capitalism with their country.
+A book tentatively entitled Accidental Historian recounts my experiences living in China beginning in 1981, when that country was still collectivized.
+The book follows some of my students as they made the transition to capitalism with their country.
 Segments that story can be found at http://timetravelinchina.wordpress.com/

-While Accidental Historian awaits a publisher, she is working on a food memoir about growing up in Mid-century Middle America on mushroom-soup casseroles and Jewish deli food—and the change that came with marrying an Italian and living in China.
+While Accidental Historian awaits a publisher, I am working on a food memoir about growing up in Mid-century Middle America on mushroom-soup casseroles and Jewish deli food—and the change that came with marrying an Italian and living in China.